Jarek23/www.dfinr.com/content/post/random-quotes-for-hugo/index.md

   focal_point: ""
   preview_only: false
 ---
-When I ran a dial-up BBS in the '80s, I was a big fan of the random quotes on the welcome screen.
-Some Unix systems back then had cool quotes too.
-That feature seems to have fallen out of favor; I don't see it online in many places anymore.
-I thought it would be an excellent way to learn how to write shortcodes for Hugo, so I decided to add it to my website.
+I wanted to put some random quotes on this website, but Hugo is a static site generator.
+I looked around to see if anyone had solved this problem, but I couldn't find any widgets.
+I thought this would be an excellent way to learn more about extending Hugo, so I wrote one.

 Here it is in action.
 Each time you reload this page the quote changes.